Translation:If you do not have it, then where is the bag?

 You're right that the verb is always second in a sentence, but this sentence has 2 clauses, and the first part, the subordinate clause "als jij hem niet hebt", is considered the first piece.
 The verb should follow next in the sentence, as in the sentence "als jij hem niet hebt, zal ik Martijn bellen" but it doesn't.
 Seems to me that's because the main clause is a question, so the question word has to appear after our subclause followed by the verb.
 This forces "dan" to the end of the sentence.
 I'm not a grammar expert but it seems more like that's the situation here.

-Eric, were you replying to me?
+Were you replying to me?
 I agree with much of what you say.
 But note that I said above that the verb must be the second element "in the main clause".
 I did NOT say the verb must be the second element in the sentence.

 You are right that the first element in the entire DL sentence here is a subclause.
 But looking just at the main clause, the first element is a question word (waar) and the second element is the verb "is".
 In my reply to Doug, I was counting from the beginning of the main clause.